-8.2.1.1.
-General approach
+8.2.2.
+Methods

 Accredited analytical methods are used when determining the concentration and homogeneity of the test materials.
 Non-accredited methods may be used when a new parameter is tested or in certain special cases.
 This is noted when done.